The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

 The value of Andy Warhol’s Joseph Beuys (F. & S. II.242) (signed) is estimated to be worth between £11,500 and £17,000.
 This screenprint has shown consistent value growth and has an auction history of five sales since its entry to the market in May 1999.
-Over the past 12 months, the average selling price was £11,749, with the total sales volume being 1.
-In the last five years, the hammer price has varied from £11,749 in October 2024 to £18,000 in September 2023.
-The average annual growth rate of this artwork is currently -4%.
-This work is part of a limited edition of 150.
+Over the past 12 months, the average selling price was £11,749, with the hammer price ranging from £11,749 in October 2024 to £18,000 in September 2023.
+The annual average growth rate of this work is currently -5%.
+The edition size of this artwork is limited to 150.

 Unlock up-to-the-minute market data on Andy Warhol's Joseph Beuys (F. & S. II.242), login or create a free account today